CT-Hackerspace/cth-website/src/content/blog/introduction-to-microcontrollers-workshop-2-20-the-bbc-microbit-all-levels-welcome.md

 author: Bill
 ---

-# Introduction to Microcontrollers Workshop 2/20: The BBC Micro:bit - All levels welcome!

 ![intro-to-microcontrollers-capture-1024x572.png](/uploads/2021/02/intro-to-microcontrollers-capture-1024x572.png)

 This class is open to all skill levels.
 It is being presented as a 100% fundraiser to help recoup lost funds due to a glitch in paypal.